xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 ### Upgrade from pre 1.2

 The escaping of xwiki.authentication.trustedldap.remoteUserMapping properties values changed a bit.
 There is one more pass (to allow escaping | separator).
-In practive it means that you will have to add another \ in front of each \ you already have in there.
+In practice it means that you will have to add another \ in front of each \ you already have in there.

     xwiki.authentication.trustedldap.remoteUserMapping.ldap_bind_DN=MYDOMAIN=MYDOMAIN\\\adstylelogin|MYDOMAIN2=MYDOMAIN2\\\adstylelogin2